Thousands Of Swedes Are Inserting Microchips Under Their Skin

 "The more you hear about technology, the more you learn about technology, the less apprehensive you get about technology," Osterlund says.

-Only 1 in 4 people living in Sweden say they use cash at least once a week.
+Only 1 in 4 people living in Sweden uses cash at least once a week.
 And, according to the country's central bank, the Riksbank, the proportion of retail cash transactions has dropped from around 40 percent in 2010 to about 15 percent today.

 Osterlund's second theory is that Swedes are less concerned about data privacy than people in other countries, thanks to a high level of trust for Swedish companies, banks, large organizations and government institutions.